-The foreign exchange market is one of the largest financial markets and also a liquid market in the world.
+The foreign exchange market is one of the largest liquid markets with millions of transactions occurring on a daily basis.
 Foreign exchange trading can help traders control large amount of money by providing small amounts as margins.
-The foreign exchange trading also assists traders to go long or go short whichever way the market goes.
+Foreign Exchange Trading also assists traders to go long or go short whichever way the market goes.
 Let’s check the benefits of foreign exchange trading in detail.

 1. Traders can control large amount of money by putting incremental amounts as margins only.
 This gives an edge to the traders to frame a profitable investment strategy and reduce risks involved.
 But, for this however, the margin balance needs to be kept under regular scrutiny in order to avoid sudden liquidation of position in the market.